 Conclusion

-For creators who want to monetize a wider variety of content in a more flexible format, Happew can be a solid, immediate alternative—no commitment, no entry conditions, and compatible with a Snapchat audience.
+For creators who want to value more varied content in a more flexible format, Happew can represent an immediate complement, with no entry requirement and compatible with a Snapchat audience.